Mier-B/JobApplication.AI/README.md

 # JobApplication.AI
 AI generated Applications by Mier Barsanjy

-Using Davinci-003 from OpenAI this Site will generate you applications for your desired job based on your information.
+Using Davinci-003 from OpenAI this Site will generate applications for a job based on given information.
+Test project to test Application.
+Currently only running Client-Sided.
+Officel Release once Server is setup